 Removing the cigar's label is a matter of personal preference.
 Some guys prefer to do it right away, and others like to leave it on for the duration of the smoke session.
 This is up to you, but if you want to remove it, we suggest leaving it on for a few minutes first.
 The heat of the cigar will loosen the adhesive, and you'll be less likely to damage the cigar's wrap when you take it off.

 As you smoke, your cigar will begin to develop a head of ash on the tip.
 You do not need to tap this off like you would with a cigarette.
 Feel free to leave it there for a while.
 A big ash is a sign of a quality cigar — but don’t let it get super long either.
-Too much ash on the end can hinder airflow, which makes to tobacco burn irregularly, and also affects the flavor.
+Too much ash on the end can hinder airflow, which leads the tobacco to burn irregularly, and also affects the flavor.
 Try not to let it get longer than an inch or so, and when you ash it, don’t tap it off as you would with a cigarette — gently roll it on the ashtray until it breaks off.

 Sometimes, you may just want to smoke a cigar.
 Other times, though, you'll want to compliment your smoking with a stiff drink.
 If you do so, whiskey may be your natural first choice, and we have a full guide that will help you choose the ideal whiskey to pair with whatever cigar you happen to be smoking.